qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

-     - Output point layer representing the error locations and information (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error and the value of the erroneous ).
+     - Output point layer representing the error locations and information (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error, the index of the intersecting segments).
    * - **Self-intersecting features**
      - ``OUTPUT``
-     - [vector: polygon]
+     - [vector: line, polygon]
-     - Output polygon layer containing the self-intersecting features.
+     - Output polygon or line layer with features containing the self-intersecting features.
 If no self-intersecting features are found, the output layer will be empty.

 Python code
 ...........

-**Algorithm ID**: ``native:checkgeometryselfintersections``
+**Algorithm ID**: ``native:checkgeometryselfintersection``

 .. include:: ../algs_include.rst
   :start-after: **algorithm_code_section**